 ATM has become well known for his giant classic paintings of birds.
-They’ve popped up all over London and indeed in spots around the rest of the country for the past few years and instantly attract attention wherever they are painted.
+They’ve popped up all over London.
+Indeed they have appeared in spots around the rest of the country for the past few years.
+His latest bird mural has now shown up on Coppermill Lane near St James Street in Walthamstow.

 This isn’t your more traditional street art, there are no spray cans, instead ATM has a palette on which he mixes his paints and each work of art takes days not hours.
 The result are elegant paintings usually depicting birds with a current or former connection to the locality.